istio/istio.io/_docs/tasks/traffic-management/ingress.md

 allows users to specify services that should be exposed outside the cluster.
 However, the Ingress Resource specification is very minimal, allowing users to specify just hosts, paths and their backing services.
-To take advantage of Istio's advanced routing capabilities, we recommend combining a minimal Ingress Resource specification with Istio's route rules.
+The following are the known limitations of Istio ingress:

-> Note: Istio does not support `ingress.kubernetes.io` annotations in the ingress resource
+1. Istio supports standard Kubernetes Ingress specification without annotations.
+There is no support for `ingress.kubernetes.io` annotations in the Ingress resource specifications.
-> specifications.
 Any annotation other than `kubernetes.io/ingress.class: istio` will be ignored.
+2. Regular expressions in paths are not supported.
+3. Fault injection at the Ingress is not supported.

 ## Before you begin